 The twins are both hunters, and it said that they dissected beasts, took them back for food, and served them in the villagers’ taboo research.

 But then, these League members discovered the insect vermin within the snake.
 The younger brother subsequently murdered the elder, presumably because he is the reason the snake is now dead.
 While it will still answer the whistle’s call from the Hunter’s Nightmare, the snake is nothing more than a spirit, albeit with impressive willpower to be briefly escaping a curse.
 The real flesh-and-blood creature died sometime ago, and the now missing Madaras brother is the obvious suspect.
 Most likely, the older twin slew their friend as a mercy killing following the discovery, prompting the horrified younger twin to slay him in a blind rage.
-It was the typical moral dilemma — the elder thought there was no choice but to end their pet’s suffering before it got worse, the younger couldn’t imagine killing their friend under any circumstances; now they both have blood of loved ones on their hands.
-Worse, the surviving twin probably still hasn’t realized that the villagers just used the three when this tragic outcome was foreseeable.
-Ironically enough, these outlaws care when they are the ones being used for research.
+It was the classic moral dilemma — the elder thought there was no choice but to end their pet’s suffering before it got worse, the younger couldn’t imagine killing their friend under any circumstances; now they both have blood of loved ones on their hands.
+Worse, the surviving twin probably still hasn’t realized how all three of them have been used.
+In that case, fate has presented their victimizers with their just desserts.
+For those outlaws care when they are the ones being used for research.